gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

    .. tab-item:: Blocks
       :sync: blocks

-         ..
+         .. admonition:: TODO

             Add block code here

          :width: 45em

 .. tip:: You can find out more about run modes at the `official REV Robotics Documentation page <https://docs.revrobotics.com/duo-control/programming/using-encoder-feedback>`_

-However, before we tell the motor to go to a position, we have to tell the motor what specific position to run to.
-Note that the position that you tell the motor to go to must be an integer.
+However, before we tell the motor to go to a position, we have to tell the motor what position to run to. **Note that this value must be an integer**.
 Let's amend the above code to do that.

 .. warning:: Setting the motor to RUN_TO_POSITION mode before setting a target position will throw an error.
 Be careful not to do that!